The Best Hair Colors for the Cool Summer Palette

 Recommended names and why they work:

-- Charcoal Brunette: deep cool brown with slate cast.
+- Charcoal Brunette: deep cool brown with a slate cast; high-impact and low-maintenance for cool summer hair.

 Schedule salon appointments every 6–8 weeks to maintain tone clarity.